Ice Bath Terminology: Essential Terms Every Plunger Needs

 12. Thermal Layer

 The thermal layer is a thin water section closest to the human skin.
-It’s usually warmer than the surrounding water due to heating from your body’s heat.
-Any movement such as water circulation, body movement, or stream current breaks the thermal layer, increasing the intensity of your cold plunge.
-While the thermal layer can enclose your skin in survival mode, it’s unsuitable, especially when attempting to maximize regulated cold exposure.
+It's usually warmer than the surrounding water due to heating from your body's heat.
+Movement breaks the thermal layer, increasing the intensity of your cold plunge.

 13. Brown Fat

 Also known as the brown adipose tissue, brown fat is a form of fat that produces heat upon activation.
-While white fat stores energy, brown fat burns calories to generate heat.
 Cold exposure triggers the activation of brown fat, contributing to thermogenesis and possible metabolic benefits.

 14. Contrast Therapy